Conservation & Research

 Agumbe Rainforest Research Station, Western Ghats

-Built for its pioneering King Cobra studies, ARRS now attracts researchers to study rainforest ecology in this incredible bio-diversity hotspot-agumberainforest.org
+Developed for its pioneering King Cobra studies, ARRS now attracts researchers to study rainforest ecology in this incredible bio-diversity hotspot-agumberainforest.org

-Gharial Conservation, Chambal
+Gharial Ecology Project, Chambal

 Efforts by a group of international experts to save the critically endangered Gharial resulted in the formation of the GCA with its base station in the Chambal River. gharialconservation.org